qossmic/deptrac/docs/debugging.md

 examples\Layer1\SomeClass2
 ```

+This command exist with the return code 2 when it ran successfully, but there
+were some tokens in the output.
+You can use this information in your CI
+pipelines.

 ## `debug:dependencies`

 With the `debug:dependencies`-command you can see all dependencies of your layer.
 You can optionally specify a target layer to get only dependencies from one layer to the other: